|Early Spring Date:||March 23|

 Spring: Brown Thrashers are common breeding birds in the Washington metro area.
-They are uncommon at Monticello Park and do not breed there.
+They are not common at Monticello Park, but they have bred on the Kust property, which abuts the park.
 They start to show up at the park in early to mid-April.
-They can be difficult to find unless they are singing, which they usually do not do in the park.
+They can be difficult to find unless they are singing.
 Most Brown Thrashers winter in states to the south, but a few spend the winter in the Washington area.
 Migrants from the south usually arrive earlier than other spring migrants, because they have a shorter distance to travel.
 A more reliable place to see thrashers is Occoquan Bay National Wildlife Refuge, where they sing on territory during the early spring.

-Fall: Brown Thrashers occur infrequently at Monticello during fall migration.
-On average, about two are seen each year.
+Fall: Brown Thrashers occur infrequently at Monticello during the fall migration.
+On average, a few are seen each year.

 Where to See Them in the Park

 Brown Thrashers usually skulk and are difficult to see.
 They are most likely to be in low vegetation at the upper end of the park.
 On rare occasions, you could see one in the stream.

 Brown Thrashers are mimic thrushes, related to mockingbirds and catbirds.
 They look like the equivalent of a mockingbird with red hair and freckles.
 The head and back are rufous, and each wing has two white wingbars.
 The underparts are light with heavy brown streaks.
 They have intense yellow eyes, and their long dark bill curves downward.
 They sometimes forage on the ground.

 Like the other members of their family, Brown Thrashers are accomplished mimics.
 They sing each of the songs they are copying 2 or 3 times.
 The mockingbird sings each song 4 or 5 times, and the catbird sings each song only once.
 When on breeding territory, Brown Thrashers often perch on a branch near the top of a tree early in the morning and sing loudly and persistently.Hear the vocalizations of the Brown Thrasher.